ankita-m-john/Live_Airport_Load_Monitor_with_RMI_and_gRPC/README.md

 # Live-Airport-Load-Monitor-with-RMI-and-gRPC

 Implementing a mini application in both Java RMI (with callback) and gRPC (with server streaming) that:
-- Allows clients to subscribe to a specific airport (e.g., "SEA")
+- Allows clients to subscribe to a list of airports (e.g., "SEA")
 - Streams flight updates every 10 seconds (only flights arriving or departing - within 10 miles of that airport)
 - Calculates stats and displays to the client - number of arrivals and departures
 - Compares gRPC and RMI on execution and programmability